Guardianship of Infants Act

 Death of Parent

 Where the surviving spouse objects to the appointment, the matter may be referred to court.
-The court may refuse to make an order that the appointed party be joint guardians.
+The court may refuse to make an order that the appointed party and surviving spouse be joint guardians.

 Where a child has no guardian, an application may be made to the court to appoint any person to be a guardian.
 The court may appoint a guardian to act where the deceased parent did not appoint one.
 Similarly, if the appointed guardian has predeceased the parent or is otherwise not available to act, a replacement guardian may be appointed.